Clover Network: Acquisition

 On December 28, 2012, Clover entered into a merger agreement with First Data Corporation.
-In a radio interview with Wharton professor Rahul Kapoor the structure of the acquisition was explained.
+In a radio interview with Wharton professor Rahul Kapoor and co-founder Mark C> Schulze the structure of the acquisition was explained.
 An operating agreement was put into place whereby Clover would receive $100M in funding to run independently.
 First Data would be responsible for sales and support, while Clover built all new payment hardware/software for the company.
 The deal utilized a "Founder's Clause" that would trigger a very large penalty payment if the parent company interfered with operations of Clover.
 Thirty two months after the acquisition Clover was mentioned 88 times in the S-1 filed by First Data Corporation.
 Clover is now owned by Fiserv through the acquisition of First Data Corporation.
+As of May 1, 2024, Clover raised basic plans over 1000% for users via a forced updated Software terms and agreement.
+Long time customers who purchased software embedded equipment before 2019, are now being charged for software that was contractually "free" based on original customer acquisition agreements.
+Several law firms are planning class action suits on behalf of customers as they are now locked out of their accounts unless they agree to new terms and an absurd increase in plan pricing.
+Clover and Fiserv have refused to buy back the software embedded hardware of impacted customers.